-Geysir, after which all other geysers have been named, is a thermal area of bubbling sulphurous pools in the Haukadalur Valley.
+Our second Golden Circle stop is Geysir, after which all other geysers have been named.
+This is a thermal area of bubbling sulphurous pools in the Haukadalur Valley.

 The original Geysir is currently inactive.
 However, visitors come to gasp in awe at the mighty Strokkur geyser, which reliably shoots plumes of boiling water up to 40 meters in the air every five minutes or so.

-Battling challenging weather – imagine horizontal hailstones whipping across your face like mini shards of glass – Gullfoss waterfall is our next stop.
+Although I was faced with challenging weather when I visited Gullfoss waterfall – imagine horizontal hailstones whipping across your face like mini shards of glass – it was no less spectacular for this.

 Due to its height, the Icelandic horse is often mistaken as a pony.
 It is known for being sturdy and good-natured and for its unique four-beat gait which promises a smooth ride.